Reviewing SCWorx (WORX) and The Competition

-SCWorx (NASDAQ:WORX – Get Rating) is one of 29 public companies in the “Miscellaneous amusement & recreation services” industry, but how does it weigh in compared to its peers?
-We will compare SCWorx to related businesses based on the strength of its earnings, valuation, dividends, institutional ownership, analyst recommendations, risk and profitability.
+SCWorx (NASDAQ:WORX – Get Rating) is one of 28 public companies in the “Miscellaneous amusement & recreation services” industry, but how does it weigh in compared to its rivals?
+We will compare SCWorx to related companies based on the strength of its institutional ownership, dividends, risk, analyst recommendations, valuation, profitability and earnings.

 Earnings & Valuation

-This table compares SCWorx and its peers revenue, earnings per share and valuation.
+This table compares SCWorx and its rivals revenue, earnings per share and valuation.

 |Gross Revenue